-5. Your Hands
+5. Your hands

 Keeping your hands by your side will make you seem stiff and uncomfortable.
 Instead, use your hands to communicate.
-Now, don’t get too demonstrative to the point where people are wondering where your hands are going next.
+However, don’t get too demonstrative to the point where people are wondering where your hands are going next.
 One way to see what you do nonverbally is to record yourself speaking.
 Watch what you do with your hands.

-6. Your Eyes
+6. Your eyes